 Another option is nasotracheal intubation.
 Doctors perform this method primarily on patients who are awake and breathing on their own when the need for intubation is determined.
 In some cases, nasotracheal intubation is required in an emergency if placing a breathing tube through the mouth is problematic.
 Nasotracheal intubation is most common in patients getting surgery on the mouth or teeth.

 Intubation has many potential complications.
 Direct trauma can occur as a result of endotracheal tube insertion, and the laryngoscope can damage the tongue, lips, and teeth.
-If the tube is in the esophagus instead of the airway, the patient cannot be ventilated, and death or hypoxic injury can occur.
-Another complication is subglottic stenosis or a narrowing of the airway, but this is most common with prolonged intubation of three or four weeks.
+If the tube is in the esophagus instead of the airway, the patient cannot be ventilated, and death can occur.
+Another complication is subglottic stenosis or a narrowing of the airway that causes respiratory distress.
+This is most common with prolonged intubation of three or four weeks.

-Contraindications for nasotracheal intubation include inflammation of the epiglottis at the base of the tongue, a history of or active basal skull fractures, facial trauma with possible skull fractures, recent nasal surgery, and polyps or foreign bodies in the nasal passage.
+Contraindications for nasotracheal intubation include inflammation of the epiglottis, a leaf-shaped flap located at the base of the tongue, a history of or active basal skull fractures, facial trauma with possible skull fractures, recent nasal surgery, and polyps or foreign bodies in the nasal passage.
 Doctors will avoid both types of intubation if the tube cannot safely pass into the airway or if the cervical spine is immobilized and tube insertion is too difficult.

 Depending on the patient's condition, doctors may try non-invasive means of breathing support before resorting to intubation.
 In non-critical patients, oxygen therapy using either a nasal cannula or face mask is often successful in preventing deteriorating health.
 Alternately, a CPAP or BiPAP machine can be used to force mild pressure into the lungs using a nasal, oral, or full-face mask.